 Is M1 Finance legit?

-And how does M1 Finance compare to popular providers such as Betterment or Robinhood?
+And how does M1 Finance compare to other popular providers like Betterment and Robinhood?

 These are good questions to ask.

-And in this M1 Finance review, I’ll look at M1 Finance through the eyes of a financial planner.
-Breaking down what’s to like, what’s not to like, who it’s right for, and who should stay away.
+And in this M1 Finance review, I’ll look at M1 Finance through the eyes of a financial planner — breaking down what’s to like (and what’s not), who the service is a great fit for, and who should stay away.